interstar/golden-pond/README.md

 Now, though, we can have the language and syntax for describing music that we actually want.
 Yay!

 This version includes a generic Python library for parsing what we will now call the GoldenPond language, and creating data-structures representing chords and arpeggios from it.
-These can then be used in a number of contexts.
-The initial one is FL Studio's piano-roll.
+This library can then be used from a number of contexts.
+The main one right now is FL Studio's piano-roll.
 But there is also a simple FluidSynth player for testing.
 And my aim is to have it working with FoxDot soon.

-You can find it in the `current/python` sub-directory.
+The library is in `current/python/library`.
+The FL Studio script in `current/python/fl studio`.
+You'll notice that we currently just copy and paste the whole library into the pyscript file.
+This is for the convenience of FL Studio users, to give them a single file download.

 Then there's a more ambitious goal.
 The problem with writing music software is that there are many specific targets for where it needs to run.
-I'm currenly looking to (with the help of ChatGPT, natch) automatic translation of this Python code to other languages.
+I'm currenly looking into (with the help of ChatGPT, natch) automatic translation of this Python code to other languages.
 My first goal is to have a version in ClojureScript that I can run in browser based applications.
-And then thinking how to have a version in VST form.
+And longer term thinking how to have a version in VST form.

 These experiments are under way and will end up in this git repo when there's something worth showing.